popochess/PPImageScrollingTableViewCell/README.md

 PPImageScrollingTableViewCell
 =============================
-`PPImageScrollingTableViewCell` is a `UITableViewCell` subclass that make images can scroll horizontally in TableView.
+`PPImageScrollingTableViewCell` is a `UITableViewCell` subclass that can make images scrollable horizontally in TableView.

 `PPImageScrollingTableViewCell` allows to customize the cell to match your needs and uses delegate callbacks to handle actions in your `UITableViewController`